jasonleedesign/govuk-prototype-kit/docs/documentation/make-first-prototype/branching.md

 ## Create a route

 We’re going to write some logic to process the user’s answer to question 1.
-If the user can juggle 3 balls or more (the first answer), we’ll show them question 2.
+If the user can juggle 3 balls or more, we’ll show them question 2.
 If they answer with anything else, we’ll show them the ineligible page.

 Currently, the `juggling-balls` page sends the user directly to question 2.
 We’re going to instead send them to a new special url where we can run some code to check their answer.